julian-klode/lingolang/docs/abstract-interpreter.md

 ```
 The `<<post>>` part usually splits the list of statement exits into exits of the block we are evaluating and further work, which gets added to the work stack (if not seen already).
 This means that it will evaluate the block for all possible inputs: For example, if we are evaluating a block with a conditional jump back to the beginning, it will follow the jump back and evaluate the block again for the state of the store before the jump.
 Since only unseen entries are added, the code will also terminate eventually.

+Details:

 The `<<setup>>` part just exits with the initial store if it there are no statements to execute.
 If it is a switch/select statement, the entry point is added as an exit, and each statement (which corrrespond to case clauses) is added to the work state.
 If it is just a normal block, we enter statement 0 in the block.
-We also collect all labels, building a map of strings to indices in the statement list.
+We also collect all labels, building a map of strings to indices in the statement list:
 ```go
 if len(stmts) == 0 {
     return []StmtExit{{initStore, nil}}